osrlazlo/portfolio-v1/README.md

-Portfolio to show my work
+Portfolio to show my work.